joshmess/download-accelerator/README.md

 # download-accelerator
 Computer Networks

 A command line tool that, given a single URL, can download the web object pointed by the URL by using multiple parallel TCP connections and HTTP Range requests.
+Downloader uses threads to download chunks in parallel.

 ### Test the downloader: